Asrst/llm-student-onboarding/README.md

 # llm-student-onboarding

-1. Setup the Env using poetry and create ".env" file with OpenAI API key.
-2. `Python3 run.py` and choose the rag type from the options
-3. Chat with the bot (from the commandline)
+- A version of this app is deployed at https://bullbuddy.reflex.run/

+#### Steps to run the app locally

+1. Make sure you have poetry and run `poetry install` to setup the env.
-4. Web UI is based on python reflex framework.
+2. run the command `reflex run` (Web UI is based on python reflex framework.)
-5. `cd webui` and then `reflex run`